BenjaminShinar/Books-Resources/Udemy Ultimate AWS Certified SysOps Administrator Associate 2024/README.md

 > - Dashboards can include graphs from different AWS accounts and regions
 > - You can change the time zone & time range of the dashboards
 > - You can setup automatic refresh (10s, 1m, 2m, 5m, 15m)
-> - Dashboards can be shared with people who don’t have an AWS account (public, email address, 3rd party SSO provider through <cloud>Amazon Cognito</cloud>)
+> - Dashboards can be shared with people who don't have an AWS account (public, email address, 3rd party SSO provider through <cloud>Amazon Cognito</cloud>)

 we can click <kbd>CreateDashboard</kbd> or use the automatic dashboard templates based on the service. for example, we can use the auto-scaling dahsboard and all the metrics will be shown in widgets (panel). we can add widget for metric data or logs. we can choose metrics from any region and from multiple accounts.